quasant1/cardgamedriver/codereview.md

 This should work, since before, the code was basically rewriting the `compareTo()` function.

 ### Are there any “magic number” constants that should be redefined as final variables?
 Both in `Blackjack` and `LamarckianPoker`, there are some important numbers that will never change.
 For example, the number of cards that are in the pool in Lamarckian Poker (4) or the bust number in Blackjack (21).
 Instead of using these numbers in the if conditions and loops, they could be declared as final and static variables, since they do not change from one object to another.
+This would be a simple replacement of numbers into variables, so it shouldn't change how the code works.

 ### Is there any complexity that can be simplified by the use of multiple, clearer methods?
 In the `turn()` method in the `LamarckianPoker` class, there is some repetition.
 The turns of the first player and second player are pretty much the same.
 To simplify this code, it might be good to have a separate method that does the repeated work and just call that method twice with the first and second hand.
 I didn't end up changing the code, but note how lines 158-173 is very similar to lines 175-186.